 On the back of the note, you can see an illustration of a street in Zefat and a part from Shazar’s diary, describing his visit to Zefat.

-A new 100 Shekel note was issued during November 2017, but you can still find the old one here and there.
+A new 100 Shekel note was issued in November 2017, but you can still find the old one here and there.
 Before I introduce you to the old one, let me introduce you to the new one (the yellow one).

 On the front of the note, you will find the face of Leah Goldberg.
 Goldberg (1911-1970) was one of the greatest Hebrew poets, an author, and a professor of literary theory.
 Many Israeli children have been raised with her stories, such as the famous children’s book, “A Flat to Rent”.
 In 1970, Goldberg received the Israel Prize for Literature.
 In the background, there are the blossoming flowers of an almond tree, which are part of Goldberg’s poem, “In the Land of my Love, the Almond is Blooming” (in Hebrew: בארץ אהבתי השקד פורח).